TechSckoolByVijay/killercoda-scenarios/s01l01-terminal-basics/step1.md

 ---

-## 🔍 Question 3: Clear the Clutter for a Fresh Start
+## � Practice Exercise 3: Clear the Clutter for a Fresh Start

 Let's clean up your terminal screen to have a nice, clear workspace for the next commands: